A High Energy Breakfast Smoothie

 Matcha green tea has about half the caffeine of coffee but also contains high levels of l-theanine.
 This special amino acid moderates the caffeine in green tea and prevents it from stimulating excessive stress hormones like cortisol.

-Instead the combination of caffeine and l-theanine in matcha provides a more gentle, balanced and longer lasting energy than coffee or other caffeinated products.
+Instead the combination of caffeine and l-theanine in matcha provides a more gentle, balanced and longer lasting energy than the jittery buzz of coffee or other highly caffeinated products.

 The medium chain triglycerides in coconut oil are an excellent source of slow burning energy and add a creamy texture to this energy smoothie.